 The Details View will be the first page you see upon selecting which sensor you would like to modify.
+See Figure 10.

-A. The sensor overview section will be above every page.
+A. The Sensor Overview section will be above every page.
 This will consistently display the present reading, signal strength, battery level, and status.

-B. The Recent Readings section below the chart shows your most recent data received by the sensor.
+B. The Readings section shows the most recent data received by the sensor.

-C. This graph charts how the sensor fluctuates throughout a set date range.
-To change the date range displayed in the graph, navigate up to the top of the Readings Chart section on the right-hand corner to change the from and/or to date.
+C. This graph charts any changes throughout a set date range.
+To change the date range displayed in the graph, navigate up to the top of the Readings Chart section on the right-hand corner to change the date range.